chemsallioua/SynchroPMU/README.md

 - fixed bug of __wrap_angle()__ low result accuracy.
 - fixed bug in CmakeLists.txt that caused the library to raise an error when building with __NUM_CHANLS__ not set.
 - added library installation with cmake.
+- now it's easily possible to stub the arithmetic functions with user implementations.

 ## __Building the library__
 To build the library, first make sure that you have the following build tools are installed: